 His big idea about kids is that we need to work “with” them as parents and not waste our time trying to “do to them.”
-I liked that idea – after all, the last thing I wanted to be was an over-controlling parent.
+I liked that idea – after all, the last thing I want to be is an over-controlling parent.

-Alfie Kohn also argues that we shouldn’t punish our children.
+Alfie Kohn argues that we shouldn’t punish our children.
 I know…this is shocking!
 After all, how else do we deal with “misbehaviour”?
 We have to let kids know when they are acting incorrectly don’t we?

 Whether you agree with his beliefs or not, he makes an excellent point when he says that kids (or adults for that matter) will never cooperate willingly or begin to behave appropriately if we do things to them that make them feel bad.
 Don’t you think that’s true?

 Just think about any time that someone has punished you.
 Did it help you feel more positive towards them?
 Did it make you want to “behave”?
 Exactly.

 Judy Arnall‘s book, Discipline Without Distress: 135 tools for raising caring, responsible children without time-out, spanking, punishment or bribery is an excellent overview of normal child behaviour at various ages and she made me realize that how you view your child’s behaviour determines how you will respond to it.
 She also has tons of strategies to use for responding to a variety of challenging situations.

 I learned from her to always attribute the best possible motive to my son’s behaviours (at least until he has proven me wrong!)
 There are lots of innocent reasons that children “misbehave” – they can be overtired, hungry, overstimulated.
 Rarely, are they trying to challenge you or make you upset!
 Kids are too self-centered for that!